Meet K-9 Unit Teammates Nova and Her Handler

 Nova is Latin in origin.
 It’s derived from “novus,” which means new.
 To me, Nova symbolizes a new beginning, a new opportunity and a new day to make a difference.

-K-9 Officer Nova has “unwavering devotion and dedication,” says her handler, Senior Officer Christopher F.
+K-9 Officer Nova has “unwavering devotion and dedication,” says her handler.

-Was it hard setting boundaries at home between Nova and Keto, your rescued 7-year-old American pit bull?
+Was it hard setting boundaries at home between Nova and your rescued American pit bull?

 Describe Nova’s personality.